doped-semiconductor/JobPortal/readme.md

 ## Description

-This repository is a prototype demo for a Job Portal primarily aimed to recruit women in blue collar jobs in India.
+This repository is a prototype demo for a Job Portal primarily aimed to recruit women for blue collar jobs in India.

 ## Features